 Enter Sterling, a sub-brand of Music Man that offers instruments priced for folks looking for a more affordable yet quality alternative.
 Sterling has its own version StingRay basses that beginners and players on a budget would love.

 We’re putting the spotlight on the Sterling by Music Man StingRay Ray4 Bass, which we consider to be one of the best bass guitars with excellent value for money.
-It currently retails for around $300, a price that’s more than reasonable – you can even say cheap – considering what the bass offers.
+It currently retails for around $300, a price that’s more than reasonable – you can even say cheap for a bass guitar – considering what it offers.

 The Sterling Ray4 is so good that it impressed even those who own a Music Man StingRay bass, who say that the Ray4 was very similar to the StingRay in terms of playing feel and sound quality.
 Let’s take a closer look at what the Ray4 has in store.